bytebase/bytebase.com-old/content/changelog/bytebase-1-14-0.md

 author: Mila
 published_at: 2023/03/02 17:00:00
 feature_image: /static/changelog/1-14-0-banner.webp
-description: "- Generate SQL statements to rollback DML for MySQL. - Support Single Sign-On (SSO) with OIDC. - GitOps workflow now supports GitLab.com as a VCS provider."
+description: "- ChatSQL: convert natural language to SQL, credit to OpenAI. - Support 2FA - State-based Migration for MySQL in GitOps workflow. - Support for Redis."
 ---

 ## 🚀 New Features

-- ChatSQL - Use natural language and have it converted to SQL by Bytebase.
+- ChatSQL: Use natural language and have it converted to SQL by Bytebase.
 Powered by OpenAI ⚡️.
 - Support [Two-Factor Authentication](/docs/administration/2fa) (2FA) for login.
 - Support [State-based Migration](/docs/change-database/state-based-migration/overview) for MySQL in GitOps workflow (Beta).
 - Added support for [Redis](/docs/introduction/supported-databases) ❤️.